wujifoo/nostr-bip-85-prototype/README.md

    - `simple_proof.py`: Straightforward tool that proves multiple derived keys come from the same master
    - `nostr-zk-proof.py`: Challenge-response verification with zero-knowledge properties

-For more details, see:
-- [PROOF-README.md](PROOF-README.md): Complete documentation of the proof tools
-- [USE-CASES.md](USE-CASES.md): Real-world use cases and examples

 ## TODO

-1. Explore if derived keys can be made with a password for each (like you can with BIP-85) instead of indexes.
+1. Explore if derived keys can be made with a password for each (like you can with BIP-85) instead of indexes.a
+2. If this is useful it could be applied to nsec extensions or apps like amber or nsec.app.
+I guess it could also be useful directly in a client(?).

+## Derivation Tool Overview

+This tool allows Nostr users to:

+1. Generate a master Nostr key pair
+2. Derive multiple child identities from the master key using BIP-85
+3. Manage these identities securely with encrypted storage
+4. Export keys in Nostr-compatible formats (npub/nsec)

 ## Installation